dev-wd/dev-wd.github.io/_swift/2019-12-02-escaping-closure.md

 Do not return the value on your service API.

-Let's completion handle by completionHandler from now on!
+Let's get completion state by completionHandler from now on!